onzag/itemize/docs/tutorials/airbnb/05-request.md

 custom.view_reservations = ver reservaciones
 ```

-And now we should have a menu entry added, remember to run `build-data` and `webpack-dev`
+And now we should have a menu entry added, remember to run `build-data` and `esbuild-dev`

 ![View Reservations Menu](./images/view-reservations-menu.png)